groupdocs-conversion/GroupDocs.Conversion-Products/content/conversion/java/_index.en.md

     - title: "Convert PDF to image"
       content: |
         A commonly encountered scenario involves converting an entire PDF document or specific pages into a collection of images.
 GroupDocs.Conversion for Java offers the capability to convert PDFs into various image formats, such as TIFF, JPG, PNG, GIF, BMP, and more.
-        Unlike other conversions, this process requires the declaration of a SavePageStream delegate, which specifies the naming format for the saved images.
         You can select your preferred image format using the ImageFileType class.
         {{< landing/code title="Converting PDF to PNG in Java">}}
         ```java {style=abap}
         import java.io.FileOutputStream;